scuzzydude/asimov/asimov.md

 A week after announcement of the plan, a wily Chinese financier prebooks the next 37 years of Rose's Dowry for an equivalent of \$67 billion.
 He resells the inaugural wedding cruise for \$17 billion two weeks later.

 The Scoot continues to dilute, people buying in just for a chance to win the lottery and become ambassadors.
-Sleeping in bunkrooms and sharing washrooms with strangers for just a chance to reflect in the glory that is *Titanic*.
+Sleeping in bunkrooms and sharing washrooms with strangers for a chance to reflect in the glory that is *Titanic*.
 By the time Zoey hits sixty, she's the wealthiest woman in the genius economy, and over 7% of the world's idea wealth is somehow *Titanic* related.

-The *New Titanic* voyages, a fairy tale vacation for the romantic, is the hottest ticket in town.
+The *New Titanic* voyages, a fairy tale vacation for the romantic, are the hottest tickets in town.
 Everybody has something special in their life, if they're willing to share it with the world, they might end up with a free cruise.
 It's the floating version of the Hallmark channel, with a genuine old-world royal wedding on every voyage.

 Zoey's heart can go on.[^14]